The Best Free Running Apps for Every Type of Training

 Runkeeper, powered by Asics, is one of the most popular and efficient free running apps out there.
 It's a feature-rich app that enables GPS tracking, distance, speed monitoring, caloric output, and activity history, and even lets you cue up your favorite playlist from iTunes or Spotify.
-You can use it just for running or in multiple other sports, including cycling, hiking, skiing, and swimming.
+You can use it just as a run tracker or for multiple other sports, including cycling, hiking, skiing, and swimming.
 You can even use the app to follow along with a training plan and participate in virtual races.
 Bonus: The app can sync up your fitness trackers (like a Garmin or Fitbit) or you can load the app onto your Apple Watch and leave your phone at home.

-Under Armour's MapMyRun makes running fun and easy by turning your device into a social training partner while using your phone's GPS to track your distance and route (or use 400+ devices that can connect directly to the app).
+Under Armour's MapMyRun running app makes running fun and easy by turning your device into a social training partner while using your phone's GPS to track your distance and route (or use 400+ devices that can connect directly to the app).
 Add your current pair of sneaks to the app's Gear Tracker, too, and you can more easily keep track of how many miles you've logged with those shoes.
 (FYI, this is how often you should replace your running sneakers.)
-You can easily connect to friends and family (And the other millions of MapMyRun users) via Facebook and Twitter as well as join challenging competitions on MapMyRun’s homepage.
-Prizes are given away (!!) for certain challenges so it’s good to consistently check their website for fun incentives.
+You can easily connect to friends and family (and the other millions of MapMyRun users) via Facebook and Twitter as well as join challenging competitions on MapMyRun’s homepage.
+Prizes are given away (!!) for certain challenges so it’s good to consistently check their website.
+(This added incentive makes it a great running-for-weight-loss app because it'll help keep you accountable.)

 One cool feature that most running apps don't offer: If you head over to the MapMyRun webpage on your desktop to trace out a route to help plan your next run.